Feature-Based Software Design Pattern Detection: Preliminaries

 \subsection{Machine Learning}

-Machine Learning (ML) builds a model that learns from the data in an automated fashion~\citep{Thaller:2019}.
-In ML the essential elements are data - structural such as text, unstructural or semi-structural such as source code, the model e.g., Support vector Machines (SVM) and Random Forest (RF)~\citep{Cortes:1995, Ho:1995}, and the evaluation procedure e.g., Cross-Validation.
+Machine learning (ML) is the study of computer programmes that learns from the data and improves automatically through experience~\citep{Mitchell:1997}.
+In ML the essential elements are data - structural such as text, unstructural or semi-structural such as source code, the model e.g., Support Vector Machines (SVM) or Random Forest (RF)~\citep{Cortes:1995, Ho:1995}, and the evaluation procedure e.g., cross-validation.
 The types of machine learning algorithms differ in their approach, the type of data they input and output, and the type of task or problem that they intend to solve.
 In short, there are three major types of machine learning approaches that are supervised, unsupervised and semi-supervised.
 Supervised learning builds a mathematical model based on the labelled data to predict future results~\citep{Christopher:2008, Bishop:2006}.
 Unsupervised, on the other hand, learns how systems can infer a function to describe a hidden structure from unlabelled data~\citep{Bishop:2006}.
 Semi-supervised falls between supervised and unsupervised approaches, since it uses both labelled and unlabelled data for training – typically a small amount of labelled data and a large amount of unlabelled data~\citep{Christopher:2008, Bishop:2006}.

-In this paper, we have used the supervised learning and there are two major types of supervised learning namely, Classification and Regression.
+In this paper, we have used supervised learning and there are two major types of supervised learning namely, classification and regression.
 The classification methods usually use two sets, a training set and a test set.
 The training set is used for learning some classifiers and requires a primary group of labelled individuals, in which the category related to each individual is obvious from its label.
 The test set is used to measure the efficiency of the learned classifiers and includes labelled individuals which do not participate in learning classifiers.
+Regression, on the other hand, allows us to predict a continuous outcome of the variable we intend to find.